GSA/fedramp-gov/pages/understanding-security-package-development.md

 ---
 layout: page
 title: Understanding Security Package Development
-permalink: /starting-security-package-development/
+permalink: /understanding-security-package-development/
 tag: starting-security-package-development
 ---
-<p>A FedRAMP security package is a comprehensive documentation of a cloud service offering’s (CSO) system security.
+<p>A FedRAMP security package is a comprehensive documentation of a Cloud Service Offering’s (CSO) system security.
 A FedRAMP security package provides a: </p>
 <ul>
-<li>Complete system description</li>
+<li>Complete system description,</li>
-<li>Complete detail of the system’s security control implementation</li>
+<li>Complete detail of the system’s security control implementation,</li>
 <li>Overview of the system’s assessment and assessment methodology, and</li>
-<li>Risk assessment that qualifies whether the system should be used by a Federal customer</li>
+<li>Risk assessment that identifies the offering's risk posture, to be used by a Federal customer to make a risk-based authorization decision.</li>
 </ul>
 <p>Security packages can be exhaustive documents and require effective project management and resourcing from CSPs to see through completion from start to finish.
 Below is a list of documents included in a standard FedRAMP security package:</p>
 <ul>
-<li>System Security Plan (SSP)</li>
+<li>System Security Plan (SSP) (and attachments)</li>
 <li>Security Assessment Plan (SAP)</li>
 <li>Security Assessment Report (SAR)</li>
 <li>Plan of Actions & Milestones (POA&M)</li>
 <li>Continuous Monitoring Plan</li>
-<li>Signed Agency Authority to Operate (ATO) - For Agency Authorizations</li>
+<li>Signed Provisional Authority to Operate (P-ATO) for JAB or signed Authority to Operate (ATO) for Agency Authorizations</li>
 </ul>
+<p>The documents, templates, and blogs below should be read before beginning security documentation and should help stakeholders grasp a better understanding of what the PMO will be looking for in the documentation phase.</p>
 <table>
 <tr>
 <th>Documents</th>